yourbase/yourbase-rspec-skipper/README.md

 ## How do I use this?

-Simply add `yourbase-rspec-accelerator` to your Gemfile; when you run your tests locally it will have no impact at all, other than notifying that it won't accelerate your tests.
+Simply add `yourbase-rspec-skipper` to your Gemfile; when you run your tests locally it will have no impact at all, other than notifying that it won't accelerate your tests.
 When you run your tests in the YourBase CI, they will be accelerated where possible.